Wednesday, December 5, 2018

 In January of this year I successfully defended my Ph.D thesis entitled “The Road to Reconciliation?
 Optimizing the Legitimacy and Efficacy of the International Criminal Court within the African Union and in Africa.”
 This book will be published in 2019.
 The stimulus for undertaking this piece of research was based on the fact that at some point all cases before the International Criminal Court had been opened exclusively in Africa.
 As a result the African Union over these past years regularly threatened mass withdrawal from the ICC on the basis of selective prosecution that had exacerbated ties between both institutions.
 Further developments included the failed Kenyan cases at the International Criminal Court where the Prosecutor was forced to drop charges against Kenyan President, Uhuru Kenyatta for lack of evidence leading to a further deficit of legitimacy within the AU and in some parts of Africa.
 Other developments also saw South Africa formally deposit its instrument of withdrawal from the ICC as well as The Gambia and Burundi following suit.
 Given these developments and on hindsight this piece of research in my opinion has proven to be invaluable, actual and relevant over these past years.

 While my book in effect explores three main deficit areas of the International Criminal Court’s legitimacy such as its institutional legitimacy, jurisdictional legitimacy and cultural legitimacy, if objectively viewed from beginning to end this piece of research weaves in aspects of culture as viewed from an African perspective that are at odds with international criminal law and thus in effect poses problems at the level of the ICC.
 So the book essentially focuses on the ways in which the Court can develop a better understanding of Africa, and advocates a practical approach to implementing a more culturally attuned way to enforcing international criminal justice.
-I would like to boldly add here that the issue of law and culture has never been explored from a perspective that merges most cultural conundrums that affect ICL, and more importantly by an African scholar such as myself, and while there are many wonderful authors who have explored the issue of culture and the law either from an anthropologically exclusive perspective or from an international legal perspective nobody has combined all these issues so comprehensively in a compilation on ICL and the ICC as yet.
-Credit must be given to the insights of authors such as Tim Kelsall, Rene Provost, Nancy Combs, David Rosen, Susan Shepler, Mark Drumbl, and Alison Rentelen amongst many others, whose wonderful work I am in awe of, and whose research has proven invaluable to my final insights in this book.
+The issue of law and culture has never been explored from a perspective that merges most cultural conundrums that affect ICL by African scholars.
+Many authors have explored the issue of culture and the law either from an anthropologically exclusive perspective or from an international legal perspective but very few have combined the interaction of these domains.
+The valuable insights of authors such as Tim Kelsall, Rene Provost, Nancy Combs, David Rosen, Susan Shepler, Mark Drumbl, and Alison Rentelen has added significantly to the insights contained in this book.
 The relevance of exploring culture in conjunction with international criminal law and human rights has ultimately been to contribute towards a more effective and optimistic cooperation between the Court and the African Union, and generally a better cooperation with Africa as well.
-I am proud to stress that the end goal of my research has thus been to facilitate reconciliation between the Court and the African Union, and by extension reconciliation with Africa in general.
+The end goal of my research has been to facilitate reconciliation between the Court and the African Union, and by extension reconciliation within Africa in general.

 For purposes of this blog post however, I will specifically cover the issue of cultural legitimacy which I address in detail in one portion of my book.
 There will be two additional blog posts that will focus on the remainder of my research namely the ICC’s institutional legitimacy and jurisdictional legitimacy, but for purposes of this present discussion I will zoom in on the cultural aspects that are at odds with with International Criminal Law.